Child Sex Offenders Register in the ACT

-- reduce the likelihood of the person re-offending
+- reduce the likelihood of registered persons re-offending

-- help with the investigation and prosecution of any offences in the future
+- help with the investigation and prosecution of offences in the future

-- stop registrable offenders from working in child-related employment
+- prevent registered offenders from working in child-related employment

-- stop registrable offenders from taking part in conduct that might risk the lives or sexual safety of children.
+- prevent registered offenders from taking part in conduct that might risk the lives or sexual safety of children.

-can be placed on the Child Sex Offenders Register in the ACT.
+Who is on the Child Sex Offenders Register in the ACT?

-There are 2 categories of registrable offences for the purposes of the Child Sex Register in the ACT: class 1 and class 2.
+There are two categories of registrable offences for the purposes of the Child Sex Register in the ACT: class 1 and class 2.

 For class 2 offences, offenders must report for 8 years.
 For class 1 offences or for those convicted of 2 class 2 offences, offenders must report for 15 years.
 If a person is convicted of multiple offences, they must report for the rest of their life.